 'He's In Our Soul': Sisters Remember Their Dad's Legacy On Father's Day

-This Sunday, as sisters Estela and Candy Reyes mark Father's Day, they will be thinking of their dad, Juan, who died in 2010.
+This Sunday, as sisters Estela and Candi Reyes mark Father's Day, they will be thinking of their dad, Juan, who died in 2010.

-Juan was born in Mexico and immigrated to the U.S. in the 1940s, eventually settling his family in El Paso, Texas.
-Estela, 50, and Candy, 46, adored their dad, and at Storycorps in 2012, they recall the lasting influence he had on them.
+Juan Reyes was born in Mexico and immigrated to the U.S. in the 1940s, eventually settling his family in El Paso, Texas.
+Estela, 50, and Candi, 46, adored their dad, and at StoryCorps in 2012, they recall the lasting influence he had on them.

 "Papito era lo máximo," Estela said.
 "He was everything to us."

-Note: A previous version of this story misspelled Candi Reyes' first name as Candy.